 lxc start ubuntu-test

-If you get back into the container again and look, our "this_file.txt" that we created is now gone.
+If you get back into the container again and look, our "this_file.txt" that you created is now gone.

-Once you don't need a snapshot anymore, you can delete it:
+When you do not need a snapshot anymore you can delete it:

 lxc delete ubuntu-test/ubuntu-test-1

 You should always delete snapshots with the container running.
 Why?
 Well the lxc delete command also works to delete the entire container.
 If we had accidentally hit enter after "ubuntu-test" in the command above, AND, if the container was stopped, the container would be deleted.
 No warning is given, it simply does what you ask.